Official websites use .gov

 • Genevieve Depke, BA, Postbaccalaureate Fellow

 The mission of the Contraceptive Development Program (CDP) in the Division of Population Health Research (DiPHR) is to conduct innovative research to develop new safe and effective methods of contraception for men and women.
 NICHD is the lead Federal agency for conducting research on contraception.
 CDP scientists coordinate and integrate the Program’s components to produce groundbreaking contraceptive research.
 CDP scientists utilize technology transfer mechanisms to form collaborative partnerships, translating discoveries and clinical advances into products that address the unmet contraceptive needs of women and men.
-The research aligns with 2020 NICHD Strategic Plan Scientific Theme 2: Promoting Gynecologic, Andrologic, and Reproductive Health.
+The research aligns with 2025 NICHD Strategic Plan Scientific Goal 2: Advancing Gynecologic, Andrologic, and Reproductive Health.

 The CDP uses R&D contracts to achieve the goal of new contraceptive method development.
 The Program evaluates new drugs that are not commercially available and must be synthesized under current Good Manufacturing Practice (cGMP), as recommended by FDA guidance.
 The CDP maintains a contracted Chemical Synthesis Facility to produce novel drugs required for the program.
 Potential new drugs and devices require toxicology testing to demonstrate safety.
-IND–enabling preclinical studies must be performed under Good Laboratory Practice (GLP)–meeting regulatory standards.
+Investigational new drug (IND)–enabling preclinical studies must be performed under Good Laboratory Practice (GLP)–meeting regulatory standards.
 Human trials require formulation and release of agents under cGMP, and stability studies covering the duration of the trial.
 The CDP maintains a Biological Testing Facility to perform preclinical evaluation and clinical batch preparation under regulatory requirements needed for first-in-human studies as well as batch preparation and longer toxicology studies for later Phase clinical trials of novel contraceptive drug candidates.

 The Contraceptive Clinical Trials Network (CCTN)